rsyncOSX/RsyncUI/AIDocuments/CODE_QUALITY_ANALYSIS_COMPREHENSIVE.md

 RsyncUI represents a **high-quality, professionally-maintained codebase** that successfully balances feature richness with code safety and maintainability.
 The application demonstrates mature Swift development practices and would serve as an excellent reference implementation for macOS application development.

 **Recent Improvements (December 2025):**
-- ✅ Completed migration to RsyncProcessStreaming for unified process execution
-- ✅ Eliminated legacy process handling patterns
-- ✅ Strengthened closure capture semantics with proper strong reference patterns
+- ✅ Simplified RsyncProcessStreaming handler creation with automatic cleanup
 - ✅ Enhanced real-time output streaming capabilities
+- ✅ Expanded RsyncUITests with suites for arguments, deeplink URLs, and configuration validation

 The identified enhancement opportunities are refinements rather than critical issues.
 The suggested roadmap provides a clear path for incremental improvements while maintaining the high quality standards already established.